Privacy Policy

 Our privacy policy

-This policy sets out how The Kitchen processes any personal data that The Kitchen collects from you or that you provide to The Kitchen.
-The Kitchen has taken all reasonable steps to ensure we are compliant with all relevant data protection legislation.
-Please read our privacy policy to understand what happens to personal data that you provide to The Kitchen.
-By visiting this website you give consent to The Kitchen processing your information in the manner given in this document.
+This policy sets out how the Charity processes any personal data that the Charity collects from you or that you provide to the Charity.
+The Charity has taken all reasonable steps to ensure we are compliant with all relevant data protection legislation.
+Please read this policy to understand what happens to personal data that you provide to the Charity.
+By visiting this website you give consent to the Charity processing your information in the manner given in this document.

 Types of information we may collect from you

-The Kitchen may collect, process, retain and use the following kinds of information about visitors to our website and users of our information systems:
+The Charity may collect, process, retain and use the following kinds of information about visitors to our website and users of our information systems:

-You may supply The Kitchen with information about you through this website and through other information systems.
+You may supply the Charity with information about you through this website and through other information systems.
 This includes information you provide when you make a contact and/or enquiry, a newsletter subscription request, or submit a volunteer registration.
-The information we collect has been reviewed by the trustees of The Kitchen and is the reasonable minimum we believe we require to provide the service or services you have requested.
+The information we collect has been reviewed by the trustees of the Charity and is the reasonable minimum we believe we require to provide the service or services you have requested.

 Information our systems automatically collects about you.

-When you use our web services including this website, The Kitchen may automatically collect information such as:
+When you use our web services including this website, the Charity may automatically collect and retain information such as:

 2. Information about your visit, including what pages you visit, what time you visited each page, how you got to the site (including date and time); page response times, what you click on, documents downloaded and download errors.